Our Team

 • Nicole Kinnunen

-Nicole has called Michigan Photography her career for 12 years.
+Nicole has called Michigan Photography her career for 19 years.
 Utilizing her exemplary organizational skills, detailed eye and iron will, she transitioned from office assistant to DAM Specialist to take charge of the Image Archive.
-With 435,612 digital assets representing eight terabytes of info, the imagery of the University of Michigan is a pretty big haystack.
+With over a million digital assets representing twelve terabytes of info, the imagery of the University of Michigan is a pretty big haystack.
 Nicole prides herself on knowing how to dive in and locate just the right needle you are looking for.
-When she is not pestering her co-workers about consistent file names, or cataloging the latest Block M shots (seriously, search it – all good things), Nicole is at home in Ypsilanti with her two young daughters who amuse, delight and fill their widowed mom with pride.
+When she is not pestering her co-workers about consistent file names, or cataloging the latest Block M shots (seriously, search it – all good things), Nicole is at home in Ypsilanti with her two daughters who amuse, delight and fill their widowed mom with pride.
 Bonne chance catching them at home in the 1947 bungalow as the three are usually off on some adventure.
 Whether it be a road trip to Disney World, whisking away to Ohio, Nashville or Cranberry PA; or jetting to Finland to visit family, the three Kinnunens enjoy nothing more than to see what the world has to offer.

 • Zach Milan